nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-bulk-actions.md

 //TODO image select all after filtering

-Clicking on the checkbox selects all documents at once, both the ones that are visible and the ones that are not currently displayed on screen.
+Clicking on the checkbox of the header selects all documents at once, both the ones that are visible and the ones that are not currently displayed on screen.
 Clicking it again deselects all documents.
 Note that it is not possible to deselect documents individually at this stage.

 ### Available Default Bulk Actions